DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 A company uses AWS Organizations and AWS Control Tower to manage all the company's AWS accounts.
 The company uses the Enterprise Support plan.

-A DevOps engineer is using Account Factory for Terraform (AFT) to provision new accounts.
+A DevOps engineer is **using Account Factory for Terraform (AFT) to provision new accounts**.
 When new accounts are provisioned, the DevOps engineer notices that the support plan for the new accounts is set to the Basic Support plan.
-The DevOps engineer needs to implement a solution to provision the new accounts with the Enterprise Support plan.
+The DevOps engineer **needs to implement a solution to provision the new accounts with the Enterprise Support plan.**

 Which solution will meet these requirements?